LoginRadius/engineering-portal/content/blog/setup-blog-in-minutes-with-jekyll/index.md

 ## Advantages of using Jekyll & Github pages
 - Open-source
 - Free hosting by Github, though there is some restriction as mentioned [here](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/about-github-pages#usage-limits).
 But the restriction would be more than enough for personal websites and for getting started with a blog
-- You don't need to be a Html or CSS expert to get started.
-The blog posts are written with markdown.
+- You don't need to be a HTML or CSS expert to get started.
+The blog posts are written in markdown.
 One can even use an online markdown editor such as [Dillinger](http://dillinger.io/).
 - It is faster as there is no database and the content is mostly static
 - You can use your domain name or use the free github.io subdomain
 - Free SSL support